 It’s almost irrelevant to us what he does with something like K-Qo.
 If he calls, he only has 22.8% against us, so we’re a big favorite to double.
 If he folds, then cool – we just won a big pot without showdown and now it’s our opponent who didn’t get to realize his equity!

-Also, if we decide to check we may induce a bet/fold from out opponent because it’s a brick flop that people c-bet virtually 100 percent of the time (especially in MTTs, where people generally always c-bet too much.)
-When we shove over the bet he can either fold out his equity or call with a hand that’s behind.
+Also, if we decide to check we may induce a bet/fold from out opponent because it’s a brick flop that people c-bet virtually 100 percent of the time (especially in MTTs, where people generally c-bet too much).
+When we shove over the bet, he can either fold out his equity or call with a hand that’s behind.
 That’s a mistake he never would’ve had a chance to make had we gone all-in before the flop.

 - Flop #3:

 This is probably as close to a hairy-looking spot as it gets with these stacks.
-We have 34.71% against villain’s opening range, so if we check and he goes all-in, we can actually call (we need 32.3% equity), but it’s quite close.
+We have 34.71% against villain’s opening range.
+If we check and he goes all-in, we can actually call.
+We need 32.3% equity, so it’s quite close.

-However, being out of position with stacks this short is actually favorable, because you get to make the first move and there’s nothing your opponent can do about it, allowing us to play the hand even more profitably.
+However, being out of position with stacks this short is actually favorable because you get to make the first move and there’s nothing your opponent can do about it.
+This allows us to play the hand even more profitably.

 vs. A-2o: 41.5%